Classic Guards (boxing style): High Guard

-The High Guard consists of both arms bent at a 90 degree, or less, angle with the gloves in front of the face pressed against the forehead usually about eyebrow level and the hands positioned as if looking through a pair of binoculars or making a heart shape.
+The high guard consists of both arms bent at a 90 degree, or less, angle with the gloves in front of the face pressed against the forehead usually about eyebrow level and the hands positioned as if looking through a pair of binoculars or making a heart shape.
 The shoulders are raised to defend the jaw, while the elbows are pressed together to defend against uppercuts to the head.
+The advantages of the high guard are that the initial guard position is easy to learn, as it is just a matter of raising the arms.
+The bent position of the arms also allows boxers to punch with more power compared to the extended arms of the long guards.